 Finding and investing in a spin bike may seem a little overwhelming.
 It needn’t be – don’t let it be.
 They are actually quite simple machines and so should therefore be pretty simple to choose.

 Longevity and budget are the two main things to bear in mind.
 If you can, spend a little more – you will get more longevity out of your purchase, and will likely get a better user experience.
 No worries if you need to keep things on budget, however.
-As you’ll see below, there are plenty of good options at the more modest end of the market.
+As you’ll have seen, there are plenty of good options at the more modest end of the market.

 After these, there are a few different facets to bear in mind.
 We have considered each in our selection below.
 In brief, however, here are the seven things you need to be looking out for: